 Stage 01 Research 8 Visuals and or points of interest Stage 02 Analysis of Research Develop Mind map Suggestion: 8 Researched Items to analyze Stage 03 Concept Development of EV "4 -2 -1" Approach, 4 concepts, evolved to 2 concepts and then further evolved to 1 prototype design of a vehicle.
 Stage 04 Robot Design Development Similar approach to above, 8 reference points, "4 -2 - 1" approach to develop your robot prototype design Stage 05 Develop Identity Package Stage 06 Document the Final Package Hoping you will all be proud of your learning and accomplishments, by reflecting on the journey and seeing what products you created through the Exploring Technology course at Castlebrooke Secondary School.

-Questions to be addressed for the first two weeks.
+Questions to be addressed.
 Goal: research, analyze and explore possible avenues that this project can go to, include your findings on your mind Maps in the form of Words and Doodles (thumbnail sketches) just like my lesson posted on my YouTube channel, link can be found below.

 1- Delivery of Groceries either, Autonomous driving system or Human based, decide which system you would like to investigate.
 2-Showcase some of the existing grocery delivery systems that might already be in place within urban cities?
 3-Research and showcase what vehicle types exist in this present time that possibly delivers food, groceries or mail door to door.
 4-Explore what the delivered product is contained-in, does your order come in a bag at your door, does it come in a box, what other methods, showcase your findings visually (with words and sketches).
 5-How are orders of groceries stored in such vehicles, stacked, lying around back of a van, what organizational options have you discovered.
 Additionally, is there a need for the vehicle to be refrigerated while being transported, document your findings.
 6-Are there any prototypes being worked on presently that drive in autonomous mode or with a person, for the purposes of delivering goods, document your findings accordingly.